inventit/processing-android-serial/README.md

  * The current version of [usb-serial-for-android](https://code.google.com/p/usb-serial-for-android/) has several issues regarding data reading.
 If `java.io.IOException: Expected at least 2 bytes` is observed, please wait a moment or try to re-connect the cable though the trunk version of the driver is already fixed

 ## Change History

+0.1.0-alpha : December ??, 2015

+ * Processing 3 support and Processing 2 is no longer supported

 0.0.2-alpha : June 20, 2013